 We run a range of informal education activities for children and young people at the Farm.
 Volunteers (aged 18+) support the Youth Team by getting hands on and creating fun, interesting and educational sessions.

-See below for more information about each specific project and any vacancies we are currently recruiting for:
+See below for more information about each specific project and any vacancies we are currently recruiting for.

 Young Farmers Club is a free weekly club for local children to get involved with all aspects of a working farm.
-Club members (aged 11-13) help with mucking out and caring for animals, maintain their own vegetable plot, learn about conservation as well as cooking and craft activities.
+Club members (aged 8-13) help with mucking out and caring for animals, maintain their own vegetable plot, learn about conservation as well as cooking and craft activities.

-Farm Club is a one-off session held during the school holidays that enables young people aged 8-13 years old to get more involved in the Farm during the school holiday period.
-There are two main activities ‘Farm Club’ and ‘Bushcraft Club’.
+Farm Club is a one-off session held during the school holidays that enables young people aged 8-13 years old to get more involved in the Farm and take part in animal care, gardening, craft and conservation activities.
 All sessions run from 10am-4pm.
-The next holiday programme we deliver will be in Easter 2017.
-No current vacancies.
+The next holiday programme we deliver will be in February 2020 full details about the activities available here.